taimos/cloudformation/README.md

 ### Usage

-When creating an AutoScalingGroup attach a CloudWatch Rule that call the lambda whenever a new instance in launched.
+When creating an AutoScalingGroup attach a CloudWatch Rule that calls the lambda whenever a new instance is launched.
 The lambda will then wait for the instance to be marked as InService and will call signalResource for the given ASG.

 Example Rule: